 Determining the Necessity for a Fair Use Analysis

-A fair use analysis is not necessary for works that are legally and publically available on the web.
+- Works on the Web: A fair use analysis is not necessary for works that are legally and publicly available on the web.
 University employees may direct students to the work or link to the work directly.